Showing posts with label tunica. Show all posts

 We went to St. Joe to buy our weekly lottery tickets.

-We went inside meet three nice women working there, they said I could take pictures inside the Welcome Center, which was full of Civil War Memorabilia.
+We went inside and met three nice women working there.
+They said I could take pictures inside the Welcome Center, which was full of Civil War Memorabilia.

 We stopped at Murphy Gas 5970 Goodman RD., Olive, MS, where we spent $49.00, a pump 9, for unplus gas at $3.319 per Gallon for 14.762 gallons.

-We rode thru Olive Branch, Lake Horn, and South Hampton, stopping in Tunica, MS.
+We rode through Olive Branch, Lake Horn, and South Hampton, stopping in Tunica, MS.

 Train Tracks

-This will be the Starting point of Blues Park, which is to open this spring, with lots of blues entertainers performing there.
+This will be the Starting point of Blues Park, which is set to open this spring, featuring many blues entertainers performing there.

-I took pictures of several of the different types of guitars hanging from the walls of the Welcome Center some were signed by Blues entertainers.
+I took pictures of several different types of guitars hanging from the walls of the Welcome Center.
+Some were signed by Blues entertainers.

 Guitar list is below: